 His Nickname Had Nothing to Do with a Haircut

-Buzz Aldrin was born on January 20, 1930 as Edwin Eugene Aldrin, Jr. The name "Buzz" came from one of his sisters, who mispronounced "brother" as "buzzer."
-The shortened version of that caught on with the family, and it stuck.
-Aldrin legally changed his name to Buzz in 1988.
+Buzz Aldrin was born on January 20, 1930 as Edwin Eugene Aldrin, Jr. The name "Buzz" came from his sister, who mispronounced "brother" as "buzzer."
+The shortened version of that caught on with the family, and it stuck, so much so that Aldrin had his name legally changed in 1988.